 The second two numbers in AISI-SAE designations indicate the approximate carbon content for steel (for example, in 1018 the carbon range is .15% to .20%; .18% [shown as “18”] is the approximate carbon content).

-Common Carbon Steel shapes are Bars, Pipe, Tube, Plate, Sheet and Structural (Angle, Channel, beams, Tees and Re-bar/Re-rod).
+Common Carbon Steel shapes are Bars, Pipe and Tube, Plate, Sheet, and Structural (Angle, Channel, Beams, Tees, and Re-bar/Re-rod).
+For Alro Steel’s wide range of carbon steel plate grades, see our product listing table below.